 Seasoned oak will have weathered, split, moved out of square and opened around knots.
 This all gives it character, but the builder may require it to be recut to replace existing elements exactly during restoration or to ensure uniformity where it is necessary.
-Kiln-drying oak can reduce moisture content much faster, but the timber can suffer from discolouration throughout the section.
+Kiln drying can reduce the moisture content much faster, but the timber can suffer from discolouration throughout the section.

 Many types of wood, not just oak, contain acetic acid which can cause corrosion in metals at concentrations as low as 0.5 ppm in air.
 Kiln-dried wood is more likely to cause corrosion when in contact with ferrous metals than air-dried wood.
 Mostly though, kiln-dried or airdried oak is usually reserved for furniture, decorative joinery, floorboards or fireplace surrounds, etc.

 Quercitannic acid (more commonly known as tannic acid) is present in all forms of oak timber, but is fixed in the dry, aged wood.
 With higher moisture contents found in wet oak or oak that is exposed to the weather, the acid can leach and leave brown stains on the wood.
 Over time, green oak will weather to a silvery grey.
 These characteristics add to the charm of the material.